-- The mismatch data (Table 2) provides an overview of how well the modelled horizons intercept the borehole 'well markers'.
+- The mismatch data (Table 3) provides an overview of how well the modelled horizons intercept the borehole 'well markers'.
 Within the workflow, well markers can be fitted exactly, resulting in an overly 'dimpled' surface.
-The approach taken in this model was to allow some smoothing of horizons to best fit the majority of markers (minimising the mismatch) whilst giving a consistent geological model. - The Glasgow Splint Coal and Virgin Coal are modelled very close together, and this is based on their relationship in the data.
+The approach taken in this model was to allow some smoothing of horizons to best fit the majority of markers (minimising the mismatch) whilst giving a consistent geological model. (see further discussion in section 8) - The Glasgow Splint Coal and Virgin Coal are modelled very close together, and this is based on their relationship in the data.
 For example, they are commonly 4 m apart in the model.
-Clough et al. (1920) summaries that these two seams are occasionally united, and often close enough to form a single working. - Towards the south-eastern corner, where the top of the Middle Coal Measures interacts with f23, the two slices of horizon differ notable from published interpretations.
+Clough et al. (1920) surmise that these two seams are occasionally united, and often close enough to form a single working. - Towards the south-eastern corner of the model, where the top of the Middle Coal Measures interacts with f23, the two slices of horizon differ notably from published interpretations.
 The two small patches are a result of a shallow dip interacting with a relatively bumpier rockhead horizon.